From Disparate Systems to Unified Excellence: How Mission Streamlined Procurement Partners' Healthcare Technology Infrastructure

 Why AWS

 AWS offered competitive pricing models and solutions that Procurement Partners viewed as years ahead of competing cloud providers.
 The platform's comprehensive roadmap, mature feature sets, and ease of training made it the clear choice.
 Unlike other providers, which outsourced support to third parties, AWS provided direct access to its own technical teams, creating meaningful relationships that drove better outcomes.
-The scalability and breadth of service that AWS offered matched perfectly with Procurement Partners' growth ambitions.
+The scalability and breadth of AWS services matched perfectly with Procurement Partners' modernization ambitions and long-term growth plans.

 "The team that we worked with was absolutely phenomenal.
 The project took approximately 14 to 18 months, which was much shorter than my expectations.
 I thought this was going to be extended outside of 2 years for us to be able to do this."